AgoraIO-Community/RTC-Angular/README-EN.md

     1. Register and log in to [Agora Console](https://console.agora.io).

-    2. As shown in the figure below, after real-name authentication, copy the APP ID and generate a temporary Token
+    2. Navigate to the **Project Management** tab.
+Find your project and click **Configure**.
+Copy your APP ID, and generate a temporary Token.

         ![alt text](./images/image-3-en.png)

-    3. Copy the APP ID and Token to `agora-video.component.ts`:
+    3. Open `agora-video.component.ts` and update the APP ID and token:

         ```ts
         options = {
           appId: "Copy here",
           channel: "agora-video",
           token: "Copy here",
           uid: 123456,
         };
         ```

-    Step 3 is complete! 🎉

 ## Test the code